pallet

 pallet image

-Provides support for expressive idioms typical of scripting languages, for writing portable code that runs everywhere.
+• Provides expressive idioms for writing portable code.

 • Supported Scala Versions